Jump to navigation

 To add non-physical locations for the state-collected jurisdictions in Colorado you ship to:

 There are certified address database providers that have taxing information by address.
 These provider services have been certified by the Department as accurate.
-Taxpayers who use these certified databases will not be liable for sales and use tax otherwise owed to the State of Colorado and state-collected municipalities, counties and special districts if the database incorrectly designates the location of a sale, storage, use or consumption of taxable tangible personal property or services.
+Taxpayers who use these certified databases will not be liable for sales and use tax otherwise owed to the State of Colorado and state-collected municipalities, counties and special districts if the database incorrectly designates the jurisdictions to which tax is owed on the sale, storage, use or consumption of taxable tangible personal property or services.
 This is the “hold harmless” provision in Colorado statute.

 Filing by Paper